February 27 to May 6: Camargo Foundation Fellow, Cassis, France

 April 6: class visit, Performance Studies class with Vivian Appler, University of Georgia (virtual)

-March 30-April 10: Kym McDaniels and Petra Kuppers's dancevideo, A Wheelchair Ramp in the Middle of Nowhere, screens as part of the Constructed Sight Dance Film Festival, Pittsburgh (Opening Night and Evening Presentation)
+March 30-April 10: Kym McDaniels and Petra Kuppers's dancevideo, A Wheelchair Ramp in the Middle of Nowhere, screens as part of the Constructed Sight Dance Film Festival, Pittsburgh (Opening Night, Presentation, and Artist Meet-and-Greet, virtual)

 March 27, Department of American Culture and Literature, Hacettepe University, Turkey: Eco Soma: Disability Culture Methods for Engaging Precarious Worlds, 7pm Turkish time/noon ET (virtual)